 Unlike many farmed animals, farming mussels actually contributes to the health of our oceans.
-Sustainably farmed mussels, such as the brands offered by EP Seafoods – Kinkawooka, Boston Bay and Spencer Gulf mussels – filter up to 20 litres of seawater per day, thriving on the high concentrations of sea based nutrients.
+Sustainably farmed mussels, such as the brands offered by EP Seafoods – Kinkawooka and Boston Bay – filter up to 20 litres of seawater per day, thriving on the high concentrations of sea based nutrients.

 Mussel farming does not require land clearing, trawling or the use of fertilisers.
 The practice not only outweighs the impact of land based animal agriculture and large-scale fishing, it also has less environmental impact than growing vegetables.